TheSeekerSeeker/Html-Css-Sass-Bootstrap/Sass-2022P/README.md

 README.md
-A Sass project with npm Sass installation
+A Sass project with npm parcel installation